 Students will gain an in-depth understanding of the function of the Legislative Building and of the elected members of the Assembly, and have the opportunity to ask their school’s MLA questions about what they see and learn in the Chamber.

 - Introduction in the Chamber by the school’s MLA

 - Meeting and group photo with your school’s MLA

 The Two-Hour Enhanced In-Session Tour is only available when the Assembly is in session.
-For this program, please refer to the parliamentary calendar to select a date when the Assembly will be sitting, then please use this form to book your school group visit.
+For this program, please refer to the parliamentary calendar to select a date when the Assembly will be sitting.

 3. Standard School Tour: 30 minutes, all grades